 (10) Without affecting the operation of subsection (2)(b), there shall, in determining for the purposes of subsections (1) and (9) whether a contributor was on any relevant day contributing for a number of units equal to or in excess of his primary entitlement, be disregarded any increase in salary which first became payable to that contributor within the period of 2 months immediately preceding that day.

-[Section 60AA inserted by No. 4 of 1975 s.
-2; amended by No. 134 of 1976 s.
+[Section 60AA inserted: No. 4 of 1975 s.
+2; amended: No. 134 of 1976 s.
 16.]

 60AB.
 Contributor remaining in service: deemed retirement on election to take pension